chrisridd/yubikey-ssh/README.md

 ## Simplest solution

 This will work with any OpenSSH server newer than 8.2, which is when OpenSSH added support for FIDO2.
-FIDO2 is the standard that security keys use for website authentication.
+FIDO2 is the standard that security keys use for website authentication, which is what Apple uses for "passkeys".

-This solution requires that you install openssh with FIDO2 support.
+This solution requires that you build openssh with FIDO2 support.
 To do this:

 ```
 $ sudo port install openssh +fido2 -xauth